trr266/trer/README.md

 Then browse around the repository and familiarize yourself with its folders.
 You will quickly see that there are three folders that have files in them:

-- `code`: This directory holds program scripts that are being called to download data from WRDS, prepare the data, run the analysis and create the output files (a paper and a presentation, both PDF files).
+- `code`: This directory holds program scripts that are being called to download World Bank data, prepare the data, run the analysis and create the output files (a paper and a presentation, both PDF files).

 - `data`: A directory where data is stored.
 You will see that it again contains sub-directories and a README file that explains their purpose.
-You will also see that in the `external` sub-directory there are two data files.
-Again, the README file explains their content.

 - `doc`: Here you will find two RMarkdown files containing text and program instructions that will become our paper and presentation, by rendering them through the R markdown process and LaTeX.